agargara/blog/content/posts/2019-05-26-KMG-training_2/index.md

   - SLA
 ---

-The last official day of my training with Connor.
+The last official day of KMG training.
 In the morning, Connor showed me how to design an injection mold in Fusion 360 and print it on the Form 2.

 # Injection molds
 An injection mold is a reusable mold into which you can inject molten plastic, allowing one to easily create many copies of a single model.
 KMG has an injection mold machine, which takes plastic pellets, melts them down, and injects them into a mold.

 When designing an injection mold, one should first check the dimensions of the *sprue*, or the tube through which plastic enters the mold.
 The dimensions, along with a sample diagram of a custom mold, can be found in the injection mold machine's handbook.

+{{< img "injection_mold_manual.jpg" "Injection mold machine handbook" >}}

 A mold must be split into two halves, and every face in each half must slope inwards, away from the meeting point, otherwise one will not be able to smoothly remove the object from the mold.
 The sprue should enter at the midpoint of the two halves.

 One must also include a small hole for air ventilation, 1/8" wide, .002mm deep.
 The injection mold machine comes with metal support cases, into which you can insert a custom mold.

-{{< img >}}
+{{< img "injection_mold_example.jpg" "sample injection mold" >}}

 However, Connor thinks it may be possible to use a mold without these support cases, in which case we would have more freedom in the size and shape of our custom molds.
 However, this still needs to tested.